gitlabhq/gitlabhq/doc/development/documentation/index.md

 | Ending in `-docs`     | `123-update-api-issues-docs` |

 If your branch name matches any of the above, it will run only the docs tests.
-If it doesn't, the whole test suite will run (including docs).
+If it does not, the whole application test suite will run (including docs tests).

 ## Merge requests for GitLab documentation